IngridAtMicrosoft/DocsContent/singlesource/how-to/index.md

 - Perform upgrades and migrations of servers and core workloads from Windows Server 2008 and Windows Server 2012 to Windows Server 2016.
 - Determine the appropriate activation model for server installation, such as Automatic Virtual Machine Activation (AVMA), Key- Management Service (KMS), and Active Directory-based Activation.

-### Create,- Manage, and maintain images for deployment
+### Create, manage, and maintain images for deployment

 - Plan for Windows Server virtualization
 - Assess virtualization workloads using the Microsoft Assessment and Planning (MAP) Toolkit